Children and Holy Communion

 Clergy

-The Bishop will admit children to Holy Communion prior to confirmation provided a parish has applied for permission and has the full support of the PCC.
+The Bishop will admit children (aged over seven years or over) to Holy Communion prior to confirmation provided a parish has applied for permission and has the full support of the PCC.
 Children are not usually admitted before they are seven years old.

 Forms and guidance: